Natural Mineral Pigments

 Works on Paper

-Drawing the figure or nude is not about representation per se, but allows perception and imagination to create their own psychic event.
+Drawing the figure or nude is not about representation per se, but allows perception and imagination to create their own memorable event.

 Paintings